frudakisk/MobIntel-Pedestrian-Mobility/README.md

 #### RSSIToDistanceLib
 This library was created to separate the functionality of converting an rssi value to a distance.
-In total, there are two versions to do this.
+In total, there are two versions of this.
 The first version "rssiToDistance()" is the older, depreciated version of this conversion.
-It uses an older lookup table that was updated lated on. rssiToDistanceV2() is the newest, and better, version of this conversion.
-Its accuracy was better by a around 2% on average.
+It uses an older lookup table that was updated later on. rssiToDistanceV2() is the newest, and better, version of this conversion.
+Its accuracy was better by around 2% on average.
 Overall, the general method of converting an rssi value to a distance was unsuccessful due to the low accuracy of both functions.